MicrosoftDocs/navdevitpro-content-pr/fin-graph/resources/dynamics_vendor.md

 ---

 # Vendor resource type
-Represents a vendor resource type in Dynamics 365 for Financials.
+Represents a vendor in Dynamics 365 for Financials.

 ## Methods